-(B) Cold process

-Manufacture (A) Hot process
+(B) Cold process Manufacture (A) Hot process

-Step 1 - Saponification

-The fats and oils are heated with an alkali, usually sodium hydroxide.
+Step 1 - Saponification The fats and oils are heated with an alkali, usually sodium hydroxide.
 This process called saponification

-Manufacture (A) Hot process
+Most of it is recovered Manufacture (A) Hot process

-Step 2 - Glycerine removal

-Some is left in the soap to help make it soft and smooth.
+Step 2 - Glycerine removal Some is left in the soap to help make it soft and smooth.
 Soap is not very soluble in salt water, whereas glycerine is, so salt (NaCl soln.) is added to the wet soap causing it to separate out into soap and glycerine in salt water.